pearcej/cppds/_sources/AlgorithmAnalysis/BigONotation_old.rst

    Figure 1: Plot of Common Big-O Functions

-As a final example, suppose that we have the fragment of C++ code shown in :ref:`Listing 2 <lst_dummycode>`.
+As a final example, suppose that we have the fragment of Python code shown in :ref:`Listing 2 <lst_dummycode>`.
 Although this program does not really do anything, it is instructive to see how we can take actual code and analyze performance.